Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Kinetic Term Perturbation to the Ground States

-Therefore, one finds this chiral-nonflat U(4) rotated state $|\widetilde{\Psi}_{\nu,\nu_C}(\pi/2)\rangle$ is exactly the same as the nonchiral-flat U(4) rotated state in Eq. (\ref{seq-Psi-nc-nf0}).
-Namely, the nonchiral-nonflat ground state we found by perturbing the nonchiral-flat limit is the same as that we found by perturbing the chiral-nonflat limit.
-This indicates the state (\ref{seq-Psi-nc-nf1}) from the chiral-nonflat U(4) multiplet belongs to the lowest nonchiral-flat U(4) multiplet of $|\Psi_{\nu,\nu_C}\rangle$ as well, thus also minimizes the nonchiral interaction energy.
-Thus, we find the in-plane polarized state Eq. (\ref{seq-Psi-nc-nf0}), which is equal to the state in Eq. (\ref{seq-Psi-nc-nf1}), simultaneously minimizes the kinetic energy and the nonchiral interaction energy, therefore should be the ground state in the entire perturbative nonchiral-nonflat regime.
+When $\nu_C=0$ (i.e., $\nu_+=\nu_-$), this chiral-nonflat U(4) valley rotated state $|\widetilde{\Psi}_{\nu,\nu_C}(\varphi_s=\pi/2)\rangle$ is the lowest state we found below Eq. (\ref{seq-pert-energy-to-chiral-nonflat}), and it is exactly the same as the nonchiral-flat U(4) valley rotated state (with rotation angle $\varphi_s=\pi/2$) for $\nu_C=0$ in Eq.~(\ref{seq-Psi-nc-nf0}).
+Namely, the lowest nonchiral-nonflat state we found by perturbing the nonchiral-flat limit is the same as that we found by perturbing the chiral-nonflat limit.
+This is because the state of Eq.~(\ref{seq-Psi-nc-nf1}) with rotation angles $\varphi_s=\pi/2$ is not only a state in the chiral-nonflat U(4) multiplet, but also belongs to the nonchiral-flat U(4) multiplet of $|\Psi_{\nu,\nu_C}\rangle$.
+For $\nu_C=0$, this is true only if $\varphi_s=\pi/2$.
+Thus, for $\nu_C=0$, we find the intervalley coherent state Eq.~(\ref{seq-Psi-nc-nf0}), which is equal to the state in Eq. (\ref{seq-Psi-nc-nf1}), simultaneously minimizes the kinetic energy and the nonchiral interaction energy, therefore should be the ground state in the entire perturbative nonchiral-nonflat regime.